abelsrzz/vagrant-pxe-netboot/README.md

        subconfig.vm.box = "debian/buster64"
         subconfig.vm.hostname = "server"

-#We set the network in our machine, we will set a private network with the IP adress that we prefer
+#We set the network in our machine, we will set a private network with the IP address that we prefer
         subconfig.vm.network :private_network, ip: "192.168.100.5",

 #We set a second adapter with a intnet of virtualbox